shohanjh09/web-scrapper/README.md

 7. Visit `http://localhost` or `https://localhost` in your browser

-8. Visit `http://localhost:8080` in your browser to access phpMyAdmin
+8. Visit `http://localhost:8080` (username: root, password: 123) in your browser to access phpMyAdmin

+9. Visit `http://localhost:15672` (username: guest, password: guest) in your browser to access RabbitMQ

 ## Contributing